Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Molecular Learning Paradigms

-Molecule Pairing (\texttt{MolPair}) that predicts the relevance between two molecules is an essential foundation in molecular learning tasks, such as molecule-molecule interaction prediction~\cite{DBLP:conf/aaai/HuangXHGS20,nyamabo2021drug} and molecular contrastive tasks~\cite{DBLP:journals/corr/abs-2106-04509,DBLP:journals/corr/abs-2102-10056,DBLP:journals/corr/abs-2112-00544} in self-supervised molecular representation learning.
-Molecule pairing models should not only extract the features of the two molecules, but also capture the fine-grained interaction between them.
-The \texttt{MolPair} paradigm can be simply formulated as
+The \textsc{MolPair} paradigm holds paramount importance in various molecular learning tasks, such as predicting molecule-molecule interaction prediction~\cite{DBLP:conf/aaai/HuangXHGS20,nyamabo2021drug} and conducting molecular contrastive learning in self-supervised molecular representation learning~\cite{DBLP:journals/corr/abs-2106-04509,DBLP:journals/corr/abs-2102-10056,DBLP:conf/aaai/FangZYZD0Q0FC22}.
+The objective is to predict the relevance between two molecules while capturing both the features of the molecules and their fine-grained interaction.
+This paradigm can be expressed as

-where $\mathcal{X}_a$ and $\mathcal{X}_b$ are two molecules to be predicted, $\mathcal{Y}$ can be discrete (e.g., whether one molecule has a pharmacological effect on the other molecule) or continuous (e.g., drug similarity).
-The two molecules can be encoded separately~\cite{DBLP:journals/ws/AbdelazizFHZS17} or jointly~\cite{DBLP:conf/aaai/HuangXHGS20,DBLP:conf/www/WangMCW21}, and then fed into $\textsc{Pre}(\cdot)$ to capture the interaction.
+where $\mathcal{X}_a$ and $\mathcal{X}_b$ are two molecules under prediction, and $\mathcal{Y}$ can be discrete (e.g., indicating whether one molecule exerts a pharmacological effect on the other) or continuous (e.g., representing the similarity between two drugs).
+The two molecules can be encoded individually~\cite{DBLP:journals/ws/AbdelazizFHZS17} or in conjunction~\cite{DBLP:conf/www/WangMCW21}, and then fed into $\textsc{Pre}(\cdot)$ to capture their interaction.